vbmacher/cup-maven-plugin/README.md

 </dependency>
 ```

-NOTE: There might be, however, [several libraries](https://maven-repository.com/search?q=cup) out there
+NOTE: There might exist [several libraries](https://maven-repository.com/search?q=cup) out there
-      that should do just that.
-You are not bound with this specific dependency, but you must take care about
+      that should provide the CUP runtime library.
+You are not bound with this specific
-      the CUP version.
+      dependency, but you must take care about the CUP version.

 ## Parameters in configuration